MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 These are global configurations.
 If a query option is not enabled here, it cannot be enabled in the controller.

 In the above example, we did not enable the `$filter` query option.
-If we configure a controller as shown below, the `$filter` will not be applied since we had not enabled `$filter` in the global configuration.
+If we configure a controller as shown below, the `$filter` will not be applied since it's not enabled in the global configuration.

 ```csharp
 [EnableQuery(AllowedQueryOptions = AllowedQueryOptions.Filter)]